mijp1/castep-docs/docs/tutorials/NMR/Example_2_-Diamond.md

 cut_off_energy  =  30 Ry
 ```

-OBJECTIVES:
+## Objectives

 Examine the convergence of the chemical shielding as the sampling of the electronic Brillouin zone (BZ) is increased.

-INSTRUCTIONS:
+## Instructions

-* Look at the files diamond.cell and diamond.param
+1. Look at the files diamond.cell and diamond.param
-* We have specified the kpoints in the cell file using the keyword
+2. We have specified the kpoints in the cell file using the keyword
 `kpoints_mp_grid 4 4 4`
-* Run CASTEP for a range of kpoint meshes (say 2,4,6,8,10)
+3. Run CASTEP for a range of kpoint meshes (say 2,4,6,8,10)
-* Examine (plot?) the convergence of the chemical shielding.
+4. Examine (plot?) the convergence of the chemical shielding.

 The computational cost scales linearly with the number of kpoints (i.e. the number of points in the irreducible Brillouin Zone).
 For a large unit cell (i.e. a small BZ) it may be possible to get converged results using a single k-point.
 But which kpoint should we choose?
 For diamond we will look at 3 different k-points (0,0,0), (½,½,½) (¼,¼,¼).
 Specify the kpoint in the cell file using